 There are also water taxi services running that provide an alternative.
 Personally, we never found the need for them and they are a very expensive option but it’s useful to know it’s available.

 Trains and buses can get you to most places you want to go but may involve a bit of waiting and connections so if your time is more limited than your finances tours may be an option.
 We aren’t really fans of any form of organised tour but that’s just us, they can provide a load of local knowledge and the back story to the places you visit that you wouldn’t otherwise know about.

-These distinctive topless double-decker buses are another option to get you around the city highlights and out as far as Bondi.
-For $40 you can get on and off at any of the 34 stops as many times as you want to during a 24 hour period from when you first use it.
+The Syndey Big Bus Explorers are distinctive topless double-decker buses that are another option to get you around the city highlights and out as far as Bondi.
+For $59 you can get on and off at any of the 34 stops as many times as you want to during a 24-hour period from when you first use it.

 Be aware though the buses don’t operate around the clock, they start at 8.30 am and shut down at 6 pm during summer or 5 pm during the winter.
 The buses hit each stop approximately every 20 minutes so you won’t be waiting too long to move on to the next stop and while you’re on board you can learn a bit about the city from the recorded commentary.

 Sydney is a city that is easy and cost-effective to find your way around using the ferries, trains and buses.

 We didn’t miss having a car during our stay.
 Most city hotels will charge extra for parking and we felt a rental car would have been more of a hindrance than an asset within the city itself.
 The exception might be if you had some extra time and wanted to get out of the city and have some flexibility to explore areas such as the Hunter Valley wine region or into the Blue Mountains for a night or two.